Beihai Park © Luca Casartelli

-A place of tranquility and grand imperial beauty, the Beihai Park is one of the great attractions of Beijing.
-The park is centrally located and close to the Forbidden City and Jingshan Park.
-It provides a peaceful, natural haven after a long morning of busy sightseeing.
-Beihai Park is one of the oldest and most authentically preserved imperial gardens in China; its history extends over 1,000 years to the ancient Liao dynasty, which ruled between 916 and 1125.
-Built up through five dynasties, the park is an emblem of old world China and the ancient Chinese art of landscaped gardens with artificial hills, colourful pavilions and intricate temples.
+A place of tranquillity and grand imperial beauty, the Beihai Park is one of the great attractions of Beijing.
+It's centrally located and close to the Forbidden City and Jingshan Park, providing a peaceful, natural haven after a long morning of sightseeing.
+One of the oldest and best preserved imperial gardens in China, Beihai Park's history extends over 1,000 years to the ancient Liao dynasty which ruled between 916 and 1125.
+Built up through five dynasties, the park is an emblem of old-world China, designed according to the ancient Chinese art of landscaped gardens with artificial hills, colourful pavilions and intricate temples.

-Address: Wenjin Jie 1
+Address: Wenjin Jie 1, Xicheng Qu

 Transport: Underground rail to Tiananmen Xi, then bus number 5.

 Opening times: Open daily 6.30am-9pm (April to October); 6.30am-8pm (November to March).